namishh/nurture/README.md

 end

 function love.update()
-    -- no need to draw each one of them seperately N:update() end
+    -- no need to draw and update each one of them seperately N:update() end